s0tt/DeepLearning_NanoDegree/README.md

 ### Style transfer with VGG
 During the chapter I implemented a CNN which uses style transfer to blend 2 different images into one.
 The network learns to only extract the style from on of the pictures and to keep to content in the other one.
-Here is a result on a photo from myself in Las Vegas with the style of the artist Hundertwasser:
+Here is the result of a photo I took myself back in 2017 mixed with the style of the artist Hundertwasser:

 ![StyleTransfer](demo/style_transfer.png)